Article 71 1. (a) - Courts for application for a declaration of enforceability and courts for appeal against decisions on such applications

 Article 71(1)(f) of the Regulation refers to the enforcement authority, and in Latvia this means sworn bailiffs.
 Reference to Article 21 in turn concerns the right of Latvian sworn bailiffs to refuse to enforce a case on the grounds of time-barring, suspend enforcement proceedings if another court decision exists etc. In addition, Article 21 concerns cases where exequatur has been abolished and therefore the court does not assess enforceability, except where a request for review has been submitted under Article 19.

 Article 71 1. (g) - Accepted languages for translations of documents

 Latvia only accepts translations of the documents referred to in Articles 20, 28 and 40 of the Regulation in the national language, i.e. Latvian.

 Article 71 1. (h) - Languages accepted by Central Authorities for communication with other Central Authorities

-Latvia only accepts the applications mentioned in Article 56 of the Regulation (Annexes VI and VII to the Regulation) in the national language, i.e. Latvian.
+Latvia only accepts the applications referred to in Article 56 of the Regulation (Annexes VI and VII to the Regulation) in the national language, i.e. Latvian.

 Latvia accepts requests for specific measures (Annex V to the Regulation), in Latvian or in English.

-For other communications the Central Authority when requested accepts Latvian or English.
+For other communications, the Central Authority accepts Latvian or English on request.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.